Affordable health insurance plans.

 There is also out-of-pocket cost assistance available as well.
 This is more targeted for health insurance plans that are considered to be the “Silver” level.
 This will apply to coverage if the family is living at 100% – 250% of poverty levels.
 There are also tax credits that apply to very low income seniors, the disabled, or low income families on Medicaid.

 The Patient’s Bill of Rights, which was part of the Affordable Care Act, provides people more rights when it comes to selecting a policy.
-It addresses barriers around pre-existing conditions, cancellations from insurers, right to appeal, and pricing.
+It addresses barriers around pre-existing conditions, cancellations from insurers, right to appeal, and pricing as well as comparison shopping.
 The Bill of Rights also made an effort to make medical as well as dental care more affordable for millions of Americans.
 As some examples of what this law provides:

 There are many places to go to shop for a policy.
 It depends on the state where the family lives, as some government run Marketplaces only offer help for their residents.
 In addition, there are different health insurance companies that operate in different parts of the country.
 As an example, the not-for-profit Kaiser Foundation Group focuses mostly on California and western states while Blue Cross has a heavy presence in the eastern part of the country.
 Another resource, the healthcare.gov site is available across the nation for people to compare prices.